 Organic Beeswax – Helps to maintain its consistency in warmer temperatures.

 Shea Butter – Shea butter is an intense moisturizer for dry skin and is a wonderful product for revitalizing damaged skin.
 It is naturally rich in Vitamins A and E as well as essential fatty acids and other vitamins and minerals.

 Coconut Oil (Unrefined) – Terrific moisturizer.
 Provides protective layer for the skin helping it to retain moisture.
-Coconut oil has been proven to help skin conditions like hot spots, bites, stings, or itchy, dry skin.
+Coconut oil is a proven home remedy to help skin conditions like hot spots, bites, stings, or itchy, dry skin.

 Sweet Almond Oil – Sweet almond oil contains fatty acids as well as vitamins A and E and penetrates easily into the skin.

 Vitamin E Oil – Terrific moisturizer for dry, itchy skin.
 Vitamin E oil is also great for preventing rancidity in cosmetics, and it acts as an anti-oxidant in lotions and body butters.